 Frequently Asked Questions

-How often do I need to complete a certificate?
+How often do I need to complete an exemption certificate?

-Purchases of machinery and equipment require a certificate for every individual purchase.
+Purchases of machinery and equipment require an exemption certificate for every individual purchase.
 Multiple purchases of the same agricultural supplies not typically used in agriculture or the same fertilizer and pesticides may use the same certificate by marking the appropriate checkbox.

 What about parts for my machinery or equipment?